NaveenKumar212/Alexiis/INSTALLATION_CHECKLIST.md

 - [ ] Open browser
 - [ ] Go to: `http://localhost:3000`
-- [ ] You should see the Greta AI homepage
+- [ ] You should see the Alexis homepage

 **Test Features:**